By Paulina Leskow, ’24

 This is the second and final festival for Kaya Bianculli, senior co-president of the Drama Club who will be portraying Narrator 1.
 “I like seeing different drama departments from other schools perform as well as meeting new people,” she said.

-“I am thrilled to be able to get a view of the show as a crew member, which is completely different to performing as an actor,” said sophomore Marie Fortier, assistant Stage Manager.
+“I am thrilled to be able to get a view of the show as a crew member, which is completely different to performing as an actor,” said Fortier.
 “Seeing the sets and props come together is a very fun and memorable moment.”